DarKFeneR996/DCSWaypointEditor/documentation/CF_Integration.md

 Assuming edits to the flight plans outside of CF are unnecessary, the expected workflow is as follows:

-1. Mission designer builds mission in CombatFlite, exports as XML
+1. Mission designer builds mission in CombatFlite, exports as XML.
-2. Pilots enter information from XML into jet via DCSWE “mission load” hotkey
+2. Pilots enter information from XML into jet via DCSWE “mission load” hotkey.

 Since there may be situations where further customization of the information in the XML export is necessary, there is also a workflow that allows for further editing of the information CF exports:

 1. Mission designer builds mission in CombatFlite, exports as XML.
-2. Editor (mission designer or pilot) imports CF XML into DCSWE profile
+2. Editor (mission designer or pilot) imports CF XML into DCSWE profile.
-3. Editor changes DCSWE profile as desired
+3. Editor changes DCSWE profile as desired.
-4. Editor exports profile as JSON file and provides to pilot(s)
+4. Editor exports profile as JSON file and provides to pilot(s).
-5. Pilots enter information from JSON into jet via DCSWE “mission load” hotkey
+5. Pilots enter information from JSON into jet via DCSWE “mission load” hotkey.

 Exports can use the default settings in the CF XML export dialog.
 The mission designer could elect to do per-flight XML exports if they choose.
 At minimum, the export should